About Our Firm

 In every case we can, we have done away with the “billable hour.”
 Before we go to work on drafting an estate plan, you will know exactly how much you are going to pay.
 We work on a client case basis, rather than by the hour.
 You will know exactly what our fee is and when it’s payable.
 No surprises.
 We want you to be able to discuss what’s important to you without ever thinking: “this question is going to cost me $100.”

 We will meet with you and learn about your unique situation – only then can we propose a plan that makes sense.
 We will explain your options in plain English and once you have decided on a course of action, we will give you the fixed fee.
-We welcome the opportunity to serve as your guide, counselor, and confident as you commence on planning for your family’s legacy.
+We welcome the opportunity to serve as your guide, counselor, and confidant as you begin planning for your family’s legacy.